efidiles/protractor-architecture-for-page-objects/README.md

 In the constructor we have two markers: `startNavigation` and `completeNavigation`.
 This will help to determine when a page has finished its initial navigation.
 We call `startNavigation` followed by any other steps involved to get to a page / modal and then we call `completeNavigation` to mark the end of the navigation.
-The reason for these start / complete markers is to help the `PageObject` to defer all methods on the page object to execute after the navigation completes and to throw explicit error messages if properties on the page object are accessed before the navigation has completed.
+The reason for these start / complete markers is to help the `PageObject` to throw explicit error messages if properties on the page objects are accessed before the navigation process is complete.

-The `prototype` is set to a new instance of a `PageObject` to which we pass two objects: one with properties and one with methods that we want accesible in the page object currently built.
-The reason why they are passed to the `PageObject` is that inside the `PageObject` these methods will be wrapped inside other functions that will perform the deferring / throwing operations if needed.
+The `prototype` is set to a new instance of a `PageObject` to which we pass two objects: one with properties and one with methods that we want accessible in the page object currently built.
+The reason why they are passed to the `PageObject` is that inside the `PageObject` these methods will be wrapped inside other functions that will perform extra checks to ensure that the page objects are used in the intended manner.

 That's all a developer has to do.